Give PWDs more job opportunities

 He said for the Judiciary to have judicial officers from diverse backgrounds and minority communities, helps to inform their appreciation of challenges to access to justice that such communities face and have to surmount daily.

-We are all familiar with the old saying that of disability is not inability.
+We are all familiar with the old saying that disability is not inability.

 The above statement has always had unjust treatment rooted in the misconception that disability entails inability.
-As a result, people living with disabilities are often left out on employment opportunities.
+As a result, people living with disabilities are often left out of employment opportunities.

 Most jobs can be performed by someone with a disability, and given the right environment, most people with disabilities can be as productive as their other counterparts.